buildpacks/docs/content/docs/for-buildpack-authors/how-to/write-buildpacks/specify-env.md

 ```

-Assuming that `some-buildpack-id` comes before `some-other-buildpack-id` in the buildpack group, the final value of `SOME_VAR` shown above  would be `foo:bar`
+Assuming that `some-buildpack-id` comes before `some-other-buildpack-id` in the buildpack group, the final value of `SOME_VAR` shown above  would be `foo:bar`.

+Note that the examples shown on this page are relatively simple.
+It is possible for a buildpack to double-specify the same variable (i.e., within two or more different layers), and for a buildpack to specify a variable for a particular phase (build or launch) when the layer has type both `build = true` and `launch = true`.
+Additionally, for `runtime` variables, buildpacks can specify a variable for a particular process.

+In these cases, the lifecycle determines the final value of the variable according to a process outlined in the specification.

->For more information on modifying environment variables, see [Environment Variable Modification Rules](https://github.com/buildpacks/spec/blob/main/buildpack.md#environment-variable-modification-rules) specification.
+>For more information on modifying environment variables, see the [Environment Variable Modification Rules](https://github.com/buildpacks/spec/blob/main/buildpack.md#environment-variable-modification-rules) section of the specification.

-Please note that when `clear-env` is not set to `true`, the `lifecycle` MUST set user-provided environment variables in the environment of `/bin/detect` or `/bin/build` such that:

-* For layer path environment variables, user-provided values are prepended before any existing values and are delimited by the OS path list separator.
-* For all other environment variables, user-provided values override any existing values.
-* The environment variable prefix `CNB_` is reserved.
-It MUST NOT be used for environment variables that are not defined in this specification or approved extensions.

->For more information on clearing user-defined environment variables, see [Clear the buildpack environment](https://buildpacks.io/docs/for-buildpack-authors/how-to/write-buildpacks/clear-env/) documentation.

-### Further reading

-For more about environment variables, see the [customize buildpack behavior with build-time environment variables](https://buildpacks.io/docs/for-app-developers/how-to/build-inputs/configure-build-time-environment/) documentation and the [Environment](https://github.com/buildpacks/spec/blob/main/buildpack.md#environment) specification.